l-mccarthy/IntroToIM/Feb8/README.md

   // Bottom 'light' line
   stroke(255);
   line(x + 80, y + 75, x + 25, y + 75);
-}
 ```

+Additionally, an intersting thing I realised was I did not need a fourth line to complete the square shape.
+That despite the shape's square look, the viewer "fills in the blanks" in order to heighten the bevelled look - creating "illusory contours" much like the infamous Kanizsa triangle.

 However, I felt the artwork was too monotonous and orderly, and I also remembered Casey Reas’ talk on chance operations where he mentioned how such artwork can benefit from emulating the chaos of nature.
 Consequently, I added random variables in the loop to each x and y position, row and column, instead of having the shapes translate by the same increment every time.
 Still I didn't feel like I had the artwork fulfill my purpose yet as it felt too static, despite the refreshing randomisation.
 So, I opted to include some simple animation, and a way to create the illusion of moving light and shadow was to change the background colour's lightness.
-Yet, I ran into the problem of having the background being over my shapes as it was not in the 'setup' function unlike my shapes, but I also realised I could not animate if was not in the 'draw' function.
-Thus, I had to deal with the background literally being over my shapes, but by dialling down on the background colour's opacity I was able to achieve a happy balance of the changing colour and visibility of my shapes to create an evolving artwork.
+Yet, I ran into the problem of having the background being over my shapes as it was not in the 'setup' function unlike my shapes, but I also realised I could not animate if the code was not in the 'draw' function.
+Thus, I had to deal with the background literally being over my shapes, but by dialling down on the background colour's opacity uisng .setAlpha:

 ```
  // Select the fill for background